jsavelka/luima_sbd/README.md

 ## Integrate into Python code
 Copy this project directory to your project and import *sbd_utils.py*.
 From there you can call the *text2sentences(text, offsets=False)* function which expects a text as an argument.
-Setting the optional *offsets" argument to *True* indicates that you would like sentence offsets instead of the sentences.
+Setting the optional *offsets* argument to *True* indicates that you would like sentence offsets instead of the sentences.